Óscar Cortés (footballer, born 2003): Lens

 On 14 July 2023, Cortés transferred to French Ligue 1 club RC Lens.
 The fee reported for the transfer was $5 million (€4.4M).
 He scored his first goal with Lens on 16 December 2023 in a 2–0 home victory against Reims.

 Rangers

 On 1 February 2024, Cortés moved on loan to the Scottish club Rangers.
-On 24 February 2024, Cortés scored his first Rangers goal in a 5-0 win over Hearts at Ibrox.
+On 24 February 2024, Cortés scored his first Rangers goal in a 5–0 win over Hearts at Ibrox.
 On 3 June 2024, Rangers announced that Cortés had signed another loan deal for the 2024–25 season, with an obligation to buy in the summer of 2025.

-On 1 July 2025, Cortés permanent move to Rangers for a fee of £4.5 million was confirmed.
+On 1 July 2025, Cortés' permanent move to Rangers for a fee of £4.5 million was confirmed.
 On 1 September however, he was loaned out to Sporting Gijón on a season-long deal.

+After four months on loan at Sporting Gijón, Cortes was recalled by Rangers and loaned to Primera División club Huracán for the rest of the Primera Division season.

 International career

 Youth

 Cortés has represented Colombia at under-20 level.
 He starred at the 2023 South American U-20 Championship as Colombia finished third, helping his team qualify to the 2023 FIFA U-20 World Cup in Indonesia and the 2023 Pan American Games in Santiago.
 With three goals to his name, he emerged as Colombia's leading scorer in the tournament, thanks to his brace against Peru in the group stage and a goal he scored during Colombia's impressive 3–0 victory over Paraguay in the final stage.